-- 1. Submit a one or two page project proposal by the start of week 6.
+- 1. Submit a one- or two-page project proposal by the start of week 6.
 It should include a research question, a detailed description of the spatial and attribute data you will use, and a conceptual description of the methods you will use.
 You must discuss the proposal with the instructor before turning it in. - 2.
 Schedule your presentation for either the final day of class or during finals week. - 3.
 Oral presentations.
 Every presentation must include the following sections: an Introduction, Datasets Used, Analysis Methods, Results, and Conclusions.
 Turn in a PowerPoint presentation.

-Undergraduate students will be given several pre-defined project topics to choose from-the project will be like a lab exercise, but with very few instructions.
+Undergraduate students will choose from a list of pre-defined project topics-the project will be like a lab exercise, but with very few instructions.
 A written project report must be submitted by the time of the final exam period.
 The project report must include the following sections: an Introduction, Datasets Used, Analysis Methods, Results, and Conclusions.